SHT library API. More...

 | ht | The hash table. |

-| _Bool sht_delete | ( | struct sht_ht * | ht, |
+| bool sht_delete | ( | struct sht_ht * | ht, |

 | const void *restrict | key ) |